 - Academic status as a full or part-time student

-- Consistent yearlong enrollment as a student
+- Consistent yearlong enrollment

 - Iraq and Afghanistan Service Grants are awarded to students, regardless of need, if one of their parents was killed during service in the military.
 The program mirrors Pell Grants in size and scope, but without the financial need component.

 - Academic Competitiveness Grants (ACG) and Science and Math Access to Retain Talent (SMART) grants are reserved for the most needy Pell Grant candidates. $750 - $1300 can be awarded yearly to disadvantaged students who maintain GPA and eligibility standards.
 ACG is for first and second year students, while SMART awards funds to third and fourth year students who are studying math, science, engineering and other approved tech subjects.